 Preaching.
 Acts 2:37 and 7:54 describe preaching that struck squarely at the heart and evoked a definitive response from the hearers.
 Heart is "the whole inner man," intellect as well as emotions.
 Some hearts are hardened and other hearts are transformed by the Word.
 "To preach to the heart one must preach from the heart," dominated and influenced by the Holy Spirit.
 The ingredients of such preaching include boldness, faithfulness to the Word, and clarity.

-____, Preaching with Purpose: A Comprehensive Textbook on Biblical Preaching, Phillipsburg, New Jersey: Presbyterian & Reformed, 1982, 162 pp. [Reprinted by Zondervan.]
+____, Preaching With Purpose: The Urgent Task of Homiletics, Phillipsburg, New Jersey: Presbyterian & Reformed, 1982, 162 pp. [Reprinted by Zondervan.]

 Preaching.
 Counseling.
 "As there was a need for a definitive change in Christian counseling when I wrote Competent to Counsel, so too is there a need for such change in all areas of the practical field -- in administration, Christian education, pastoral work -- but especially in preaching."
 The work of the preacher centers around one key question: how can you discern and remain true to the purpose or intention of the Holy Spirit in the Word?
 Includes material on the relationship of preaching to counseling and on the issue of "self-esteem/image."